Majority of French no longer see US as trusted ally: poll

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Paris: France is famously America´s oldest ally, but more than half of French people no longer consider the United States a reliable partner, according to a survey released Wednesday.
+PARIS: France is famously America’s oldest ally, but more than half of French people no longer consider the United States a reliable partner, according to a survey released on Wednesday.

 Just 44 percent said the US was a "trusted ally" under President Donald Trump -- a 33 point plunge since the same survey was done in May 2014, when Barack Obama was in the White House.